MA student Quynh Thi Pham on why she chose Sheffield for her MA

 I have a keen interest in linguistics and plan to pursue a teaching career.
 I looked for an MA course that would provide me with knowledge about both linguistics and language teaching.

 And the MA Applied Linguistics with TESOL at the UoS is exactly what I need.
-Also, I know the University of Sheffield has excellent teaching quality and high ranking within the UK and over the world.
+Also, I know the University of Sheffield has excellent teaching quality and a high ranking within the UK and over the world.

 What made the University of Sheffield stand out for you?